Tnhaan20/ArtJourney/README.md

-# ArtJourney Front-End
+# ArtJourney

 ArtJourney is an online platform for learning and researching art.
-It is designed to provide a personalized, interactive, and inspiring learning experience using advanced technologies such as AI personalization, gamification, and virtual classrooms.
+It is designed to provide a personalized, interactive, and inspiring learning experience by combining advanced features such as AI-powered personalization, gamification, and virtual classrooms.

 ## Overview

 The ArtJourney Front-End project aims to:
 - Deliver a modern, intuitive, and user-friendly interface.
 - Integrate interactive features like virtual classrooms, AI-based course recommendations, and gamification to enhance the learning experience.
-- Support a responsive design that works seamlessly across desktops and mobile devices.
+- Provide a fully responsive design that works seamlessly across desktops and mobile devices.

 ## Key Features